IT Support Caledon

 Why Caledon Businesses Switch to Fusion Computing

 The businesses that call Fusion have usually been through at least one bad MSP experience.
 The ticket that sat open for four days.
 The technician who fixed the symptom and not the cause.
-The support contract that looked good on paper but produced a call centre when something actually went wrong.
+The support contract that looked good on paper but produced a call centre when something actually went wrong, while a warehouse in Bolton sat idle.

 Fusion Computing has provided IT support to Canadian businesses since 2012.
 The company’s CEO holds the CISSP certification, and all engagements align to CIS Controls v8.1.
-Fusion Computing operates from offices in Toronto, Hamilton, and Vancouver.
+Fusion Computing operates from offices in Toronto, the Hamilton area, and Metro Vancouver.
 Canadian-owned, with all data stored in Canada.

 Tools your team already uses.
 Managed and supported by Fusion